Vaginal hysterectomy - discharge; Laparoscopically assisted vaginal hysterectomy - discharge; LAVH - discharge

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
 If you had problems with severe bleeding before your hysterectomy, sexual function often improves after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.

-DO NOT lift anything heavier than a gallon jug of milk for a few weeks after surgery.
+DO NOT lift anything heavier than a gallon (30 L) jug of milk for a few weeks after surgery.
 DO NOT drive for the first 2 weeks.

 DO NOT put anything into your vagina for the first 8 to 12 weeks.
 This includes douching or using tampons.

-DO NOT start having sexual intercourse for at least 8 weeks, and only after your doctor says it is ok.
+DO NOT start having sexual intercourse for at least 8 weeks, and only after your provider says it is OK.
 If you had vaginal repairs along with your hysterectomy, you may need to wait 12 weeks for intercourse.
-Check with your doctor.
+Check with your provider.

 If your surgeon also used a laparoscope:

 Try eating smaller meals than normal and have healthy snacks in between.
-Eat plenty of fruits and vegetables and drink 8 cups of water a day to keep from getting constipated
+Eat plenty of fruits and vegetables and drink 8 cups (2 L) of water a day to keep from getting constipated

 To manage your pain: